Build a professional affiliate website, try DreamHost for less than $3 →

 What Affiliate Marketing Actually Is (No Corporate Jargon Version)

-Affiliate marketing is basically “recommend a product you genuinely like → earn a commission when someone buys it.”
+Recommend a product you genuinely like → earn a commission when someone buys it.

 Think of it as:

-You: “Hey, I use this tool and it doesn’t make me want to scream.
-Here’s the link.”
+→ You: “Hey, I use this tool, it’s helpful and it doesn’t make me want to scream.” *Shares the link*

 Companies LOVE affiliate marketing because:

-(Not to mention less invasive — who the BIG F likes getting sale ads from random company ABC when you’re watching cute animal videos on Insta or re-pinning blurry 70s pics from your favorite female rockstars??)
+(Not to mention less invasive!
+I mean, who the BIG F likes getting sale ads from Random Company Nº576 when you’re watching cute animal videos on Insta or saving blurry 70s pics from your favorite female rockstars on Pinterest??)

-Plus, it’s an industry worth $12B+, so… we’re not exactly dealing with a tiny side hustle here.
+Plus, the global affiliate marketing industry was worth over $18.5 billion in 2024, so… we’re not exactly dealing with a tiny online side hustle here.

 Short answer: Yes.